hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 <img src="../img/09_plot1_wt_TSS.png" width="500">
 </p>

-If you are investigating a transcription factor known to bind at promoter regions of genes, it would be disappointing to see figure like this.
-But that is not the case for us - we are plotting this data so gain insight on PRDM16 binding.
+If you are investigating a transcription factor known to bind at promoter regions of genes, it would be disappointing to see a figure like this.
+But that is not the case for us - we are plotting this data to gain insight on PRDM16 binding.
 This plot indicates that **very few of the PRMD16 binding sites are around the TSS** (i.e. promoter regions).

 > **NOTE**: Later in the ChIP-seq workflow (in ChIP-seq Part II), we use software to annotate our peaks using nearest gene approaches.
 This can give us more detailed information on where the PRDM16 binding sites are located in the genome.